David S. Siroky, PhD

 Faculty Affiliate, AI in Politics Lab

-He is currently working on two new book projects.
-Predicting Secession conceptualizes secession as a dynamic multi-actor process, and uses political economy theories along with machine learning methods to forecast escalatory dynamics in self-determination movements.
-Honor and Violence argues that asymmetric wars are governed not solely by weapons, resources, doctrines or formal institutions, but by invisible institutions.
-Honor-based informal norms structure behavior, organize loyalty, and produce strategic effects in wartime.
-Though unwritten and informally enforced, they operate as powerful social institutions that define what is permissible and obligatory in conflict.
-These invisible institutions, enforced by stigma, obligation, and retaliatory threat, form the intangible infrastructure of war in zones of limited statehood.
+Predicting Secession conceptualizes secession as a dynamic multi-actor, multi-stage process, and uses political economy theories along with computational methods to forecast escalatory dynamics in self-determination movements and provide real-time actionable information for decision-making.
+Honor and Violence argues that asymmetric wars often occur in areas characterized by invisible institutions that structure behavior, organize loyalty, and produce strategic effects in wartime.
+Though unwritten and informally enforced, honor codes operate as powerful social institutions that define what is permissible and obligatory in conflict.
+These invisible institutions, enforced by stigma, obligation, and retaliatory threat, form the intangible infrastructure of war in zones of limited statehood, and carry crucial consequences for counterinsurgencies and governments.

 Research Interests